 Fantastic wildlife viewing today!
 Caught up with Southern Resident Killer Whales off East Point, Saturna Island, BC (48°27.25N, 123°02.35W).
 Viewed a large group of tightly packed members of J Pod, with J-37 (Hy’Shqa) and new baby tucked in between, moving westerly off Saturna Island at a slow pace.
 Lots of tail slapping, lob tailing, breaching, spy-hopping.
 Saw Bald Eagles in the trees and sitting on the rocks off Cactus Island.
 Guests witnessed a breathtaking dive bomb to the water by an eagle, who successfully emerged with a fish, then landed on a rock and started eating.
 Excellent wildlife viewing, warm weather, and mellow seas made for another amazing day on the Salish Sea.

-Shelly and Tara, Naturalists for San Juan Safaris
+Shelly, Tara, and Jenny, Naturalist for San Juan Safaris